therdm/reactiv/README.md

 }
 ```

-## Advantages of reactiv from GetX
+## Advantages of reactiv over GetX

 Working with reactiv package is as simple as working with GetX, yet having many advantages over GetX

 ✅ reactiv (Reactive/Observer):
 The Observer in reactiv is aware of the specific cause for its refresh.
 It listens to a reactive variable, and whenever changes occur in that variable, it updates or refreshes accordingly.
 In contrast, GetX(Rx/Obx)'s Obx automatically detects any reactive variable within it and refreshes whenever any of those variables change.
 However, it doesn't explicitly identify the cause, which can sometimes lead to confusion.

+✅ reactiv (Reactive/Observer): It will give you compile time red lines if you do not provide what to listen in a Observer, So, No more relying on run time exception : Improper use of Obx like in GetX

 ✅ reactiv (Reactive/Observer):
 With reactiv, developers tend to write more optimized code as they have explicit control over what to listen to and what to update.